-Journalists primarily use the ResponseSource Journalist Enquiry Service to request information for articles, identify spokespeople and find case studies and product for review.
+Journalists primarily use the ResponseSource Journalist Enquiry Service to request information for articles, identify spokespeople and find case studies and products for review.
 It’s a great way to speed up research, reach new contacts and make more time for interviewing and writing.
 But it can also be used in other ways that perhaps you’ve not thought of.
-Here just five that popped into my head, I am sure there are more.
+Here are five that popped into my head, I am sure there are more.

 Seeking story ideas

-If you’re a commissioning editor, an established freelance but looking for ideas to pitch or a features writer with a section to fill, sometimes inspiration for specific subject matter can be elusive.
+If you’re a commissioning editor, an established freelance looking for ideas to pitch or a features writer with a section to fill, sometimes inspiration for specific subject matter can be elusive.
 A broad request on ResponseSource asking PRs to suggest fresh angles on a topic or new takes on an old subject could elicit useful ideas and give you a starting point for research at the same time.
 PRs will probably try to set the agenda but of course as a skilled journalist you can filter out the valid ideas.

 Requesting photos or video